weberdaniel/reactive-cpp/README.md

 username:admin <br>
 password:admin

+Goto "Dashboards".
+Select the pre-configured "New Dashboard".
+There you can see the currently running number of actors in a simple widget.
+That will be extended soon.

 ## Actor Frameworks and Reactive Design

 Actor Frameworks are a crucial building block for Artificial Intelligence.
 Actor Frameworks have been first introduced by